adam1x/ThunderRedirect/README.md

 ## Known issues

-- When adding more than one downloads, if one of the middle ones failed, the following raw aria2 commands will be written to `stdin`.
-If there is a newline character within these commands, some of them will be executed.
+- When adding more than one downloads, if any but the last one failed, any raw aria2 commands that follow will be written to `stdin`.
+And all of these will be executed.

 ## TODO